drewloewe/Analyzing-Rhetoric/metaphor.md

 * Technology dinosaurs
 * “We are the Storm”

-Metaphor can be a powerful index to the overall vision of how a rhetor creates and suggest attitudes, actions, and associations—for good and for ill.
+Metaphor can be a powerful index to the overall vision of how a rhetor creates and suggests attitudes, actions, and associations—for good and for ill.
 The rhetorical analyst examining metaphor is working with some of the most fundamental and important considerations of how ideas circulate.
 As scholar and theorist Wayne Booth urged:

 >> To understand a metaphor is by its very nature to decide whether to join the metaphorist or reject him, and that is simultaneously to decide either to be shaped in the shape his metaphor requires or to resist. … In this perspective, criticism of metaphoric worlds, or visions, becomes one clear and important-perhaps the clearest and most important-instance of a general human project of improving life by criticizing it.